-What you must pay What you must pay Services that are covered for you when you get these when you get these ,, ,, ,, ,, ,, , , , ,, , ,, , ,, services In-Network services Out-of-Network Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: • X-rays 4% coinsurance for each Medicare- covered standard x-ray service.
-4% coinsurance for each Medicare- covered standard x-ray service.
-You pay these amounts until you reach the out- of-pocket maximum.
-You pay these amounts until you reach the out- of-pocket maximum.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: • X-rays 4% coinsurance for each Medicare-covered standard x-ray service.
+4% coinsurance for each Medicare-covered standard x-ray service.
+Your provider must follow prior authorization requirements.
+You pay these amounts until you reach the out-of-pocket maximum.
+You pay these amounts until you reach the out-of-pocket maximum.
 Radiation (radium and isotope) therapy including technician materials and supplies.
-4% coinsurance for each Medicare- covered radiation therapy service.
-4% coinsurance for each Medicare- covered radiation therapy service.
-You pay these amounts until you reach the out- of-pocket maximum.
-You pay these amounts until you reach the out- of-pocket maximum.
-Surgical supplies, such as dressings 4% coinsurance 4% coinsurance Splints, casts and other devices used to reduce fractures and dislocations for each Medicare- covered medical supply. for each Medicare- covered medical supply.
-Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
-However, supplies for which an appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown.
-You pay these amounts until you reach the out- of-pocket maximum.
-You pay these amounts until you reach the out- of-pocket maximum.
-Laboratory tests \$0 copayment for Medicare-covered lab services \$0 copayment for Medicare-covered lab services
+4% coinsurance for each Medicare-covered radiation therapy service.
+4% coinsurance for each Medicare-covered radiation therapy service.
+Your provider must follow prior authorization requirements.
+You pay these amounts until you reach the out-of-pocket maximum.
+You pay these amounts until you reach the out-of-pocket maximum.
+Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations 4% coinsurance for each Medicare-covered medical supply.
+4% coinsurance for each Medicare- covered medical supply.
+Your provider must follow prior authorization requirements.
+You pay these amounts until you reach the out-of-pocket maximum.
+You pay these amounts until you reach the out-of-pocket maximum.